ubikorp/astro-lacking/src/content/post/mixtapes/2024-09-26-0258-finger-in-your-eye.md

   song: Take Me Away (2024 Remastered)
   artist: Ween
   artist_slug: ween
-  album: Chocolate and Cheese
-  time: '03:00'
   notes: In glorious remaster
 - sequence: 4
   song: Better Than Good
   artist: The Bug Club
   artist_slug: bug-club
-  album: On the Intricate Inner Workings of the System
-  time: '02:41'
   notes: Just Ok
 - sequence: 5
   song: The Boy Had It All
   artist: Kid Congo & The Pink Monkey Birds
   artist_slug: kid-congo-pink-monkey-birds-1
-  album: That Delicious Vice
-  time: '03:24'
   notes: For the completists
 - sequence: 6
   song: BREAK